Soyuz 1

-Soyuz 1 (Союз 1, Union 1) was a crewed spaceflight of the Soviet space program.
+Soyuz 1 (Союз 1) was a crewed spaceflight of the Soviet space program.
 Launched into orbit on 23 April 1967 carrying cosmonaut colonel Vladimir Komarov, Soyuz 1 was the first crewed flight of the Soyuz spacecraft.
 The flight was plagued with technical issues, and Komarov was killed when the descent module crashed into the ground due to a parachute failure.
 This was the first in-flight fatality in the history of spaceflight.

 The original mission plan was complex, involving a rendezvous with Soyuz 2 and an exchange of crew members before returning to Earth.
 However, the launch of Soyuz 2 was called off due to thunderstorms.